|Nutritional Guidelines (per serving)|

 Warm, homemade cookies from the oven are a wonderful treat, but we don't always have the time to prepare them.
 You can speed up the baking by having all the dry ingredients already combined and waiting for you.
 This cookie mix from scratch is quite versatile, becoming the base for a wide range of drop cookies, from classic chocolate chip to orange coconut cookies.
 This mix isn't just handy to have around for a busy baker but also makes a lovely gift.

-Make sure that you measure all of the ingredients carefully when you make this mix.
-Always spoon flour into a measuring cup and level off the top with the back of a knife.
-Never scoop the measuring cup into the flour (as so many TV chefs do) because you will get too much.
-That makes cookies heavy and hard.
-Brown sugar should be packed firmly into a measuring cup.
-It should hold its shape when turned out from the measuring cup.
-Baking powder and baking soda are measured like flour is.
+Make sure you measure all of the ingredients carefully when making this mix.
+Always spoon flour into a measuring cup and level off the top with the back of a knife; never scoop the measuring cup into the flour (as so many television chefs do) because you'll get too much, which makes cookies heavy and hard.
+Brown sugar should be packed firmly into a measuring cup and should hold its shape after being turned out.
+This recipe makes enough to fill 3 jars with 3 cups of mix in each.

 In a large bowl, combine the flour, granulated sugar, brown sugar, baking powder, and salt.
 Mix these ingredients together well until blended.

-Store this mix in the refrigerator in a tightly covered container for up to 12 weeks.
+The cookie mix can be left in the refrigerator in a tightly covered container for up to 12 weeks.
 If you'd like to store the mix in the pantry, replace the butter with another cup of vegetable shortening.